Filecoin

 Install required dependencies

-, you first need to install all of the required dependencies.
+In order to build lotus, you first need to install all of the required dependencies.

 1. Build lotus from source

-You can view the official documentation for details on how to build lotus from source here (opens in a new tab).
+You can view the official documentation for details on how to build lotus from source here.
 Instructions below are for Ubuntu.

 Install dependencies